arkadymankovsky/tango-home-assignment/README.md

 - **Users**: Represented as a combination of user_id and hour of day (`user_hour`)
 - **Items**: Represented as USD-Coins combinations (`item_id`)
 - **Ratings**: Normalized count of unique users making purchases for each user_hour and item_id pair

+Splitting Data
+- **Train-Test Split**: Stratified the split by user_id to ensure all users appear in both training and testing sets.

 The data preparation process involves creating these composite identifiers and calculating normalized ratings based on unique user counts.
 This approach captures the popularity of items within specific time contexts.